Happy Halloween! I hope you have a fun and spooky time.

 Step 3: Once you have cleaned and dried out the pumpkin it is now ready to carve.
 Remember it is best to have a good idea of what you are going to do.
 If you make a mistake you will have to start all over again with a new pumpkin.

 I used stencils from Coles this time and they helped me get the right shapes for the characters.
-However with the ghost I should have made it smaller or put it on the bigger pumpkin (this was not possible due to one child claiming the bigger pumpkin and wanting the bat on it, I could not tell her otherwise) due to the fact that the head was missing and I thought it would not be an issue.
-I did think that a headless ghost would be great but it did not give you the idea of the character.
-I ended up adding a new head with the cut out from the stencil for eyes and mouth.
+However, with the ghost, I should have made it smaller or put it on the bigger pumpkin (this was not possible due to one child claiming the bigger pumpkin and wanting the bat on it, I could not tell her otherwise) due to the fact that the head was missing and I thought it would not be an issue.
+I did think that a headless ghost would be great but it did not give you an idea of the character.
+I ended up adding a new head with the cut out from the stencil for the eyes and mouth.